The-Best-Codes/ai-sdk-vite-demo/README.md

 # AI SDK + Vite (no backend) Demo

 This is a simple demo demonstrating how to use AI SDK v5 with Vite and no backend API route for streaming AI responses.
 Don't mind the horrible UI, I promise I write better UIs than this usually.
-The point of this project is to give you a basic scaffolding and let you do the UI yourself 😀
+The point of this demo is to give you a basic starting point and let you do the UI yourself 😀

 ## Getting Started